Algebraic Weaves and Braid Varieties: Algebraic Weaves, Morphisms, and Correspondences

-If $\gamma$ is not reduced, then after applying some braid moves we get a braid with two crossings $\sigma_i$ next to each other, let $z_1$ and $z_2$ be the corresponding variables.
+If $\gamma$ is not reduced, then after applying some braid moves we get a braid with two crossings $\sigma_i$ next to each other.
+Let $z_1$ and $z_2$ be the variables corresponding to these crossings.
 If $z_1\neq 0$, we can apply a trivalent vertex and get a braid $\gamma'$, and if $z_1=0$, we can apply a cup and get a braid $\gamma''$.
-By the assumption of induction, we can stratify $X_0(\gamma';w_0)$ and $X_0(\gamma'';w_0)$ by simplifying weaves.
+By the assumption of induction, we can decompose $X_0(\gamma';w_0)$ and $X_0(\gamma'';w_0)$ by simplifying weaves.

-For (b), let us decompose $\Sigma$ into elementary weaves: $\Sigma^{(1)}$ between $\gamma=\gamma^{(0)}$ and $\gamma^{(1)}$, $\Sigma^{(2)}$ between $\gamma^{(1)}$ and $\gamma^{(2)}$ etc. Clearly, we can decompose $X_0(\gamma)$ as follows:
+For (b), let us decompose $\ww$ into elementary weaves: $\ww^{(1)}$ between $\gamma=\gamma^{(0)}$ and $\gamma^{(1)}$, $\ww^{(2)}$ between $\gamma^{(1)}$ and $\gamma^{(2)}$ etc. Clearly, we can decompose $X_0(\gamma; w_0)$ as follows:

-Let us prove that all these pieces can be further stratified by simplifying weaves.
-Indeed, if $\Sigma^{(i)}$ is a 6- or 4-valent vertex, then $\SM(\Sigma^{(i)})$ is an isomorphism and
+Let us prove that all these pieces can be further decomposed by simplifying weaves.
+Indeed, if $\ww^{(i)}$ is a 6- or 4-valent vertex, then $\SM(\ww^{(i)})$ is an isomorphism and

-If $\Sigma^{(i)}$ is a trivalent vertex with variables $z_1$ and $z_2$ then
+If $\ww^{(i)}$ is a trivalent vertex with variables $z_1$ and $z_2$ then